Lisfranc Fracture ORIF

-The Lisfranc joint is located in the midfoot (Figure 1).
-The main indication for this procedure is a displaced or unstable Lisfranc fracture or dislocation.
-The purpose of the surgery is to reposition the bones and joints in the mid-part of the foot so that the associated torn ligaments (the strong tissues that hold these bones together and support the arch) can heal.
+The Lisfranc joints are located in the midfoot (Figure 1).
+The main indication for this ORIF of the Lisfranc joints is a displaced or unstable Lisfranc fracture, or a dislocation.
+The purpose of the surgery is to reposition the bones and joints in the mid-part of the foot, allowing the associated torn ligaments (the strong tissues that hold these bones together and support the arch) to heal.
+A missed or not treated Lisfranc injury can lead to a loss of the arch of the foot (flatfoot).
+In order to treat some injuries, mid-foot fusion may be recommended where some of the joints are permanently placed together.

-Once the disrupted tarsometatarsal joints are located, the dissection is carried down to the involved joints and the debris is cleaned out.
-The disrupted joints are then repositioned back to the position they were in prior to the injury.
-The joints are then fixed with strong screws.
-However, if the fragmentation is excessive, a plate may be required (Figure 2).
+Once the disrupted tarsometatarsal joints are identified, the dissection is carried down to the involved joints and the debris is cleaned out.
+The disrupted joints are repositioned back to the position they were in prior to the injury.
+The joints are then fixed with screws, plates with screws, suture based implants, and/or pins (Figure 2).
+Depending upon the type of injury and time when being fixed, some joints may need to be put together permanently (fusion).
 One exception is a disruption of the 4th and 5th tarsometatarsal joints; in this case, the bone is provisionally fixed with wires.
 The wires are then removed after about six weeks so that some movement of these joints can be encouraged.
+Regaining flexiility of the outside joints of the foot is important for walking.

 0-6 (or 8) weeks Post-Surgery

-The patient is non-weight bearing to allow for adequate healing.
-Not only do the bones need adequate healing, but the disrupted ligaments as well.
+The patient is non-weight bearing to allow for adequate healing of the bones and of the disrupted ligaments.
 The ligaments actually require a longer time to heal.

 6 (or 8) – 10 (or 14) weeks Post-Surgery

-The patient can being weight-bear as tolerated provided the foot is protected in a walking boot, such as a CAM walker.
+The patient can begin to weight-bear as tolerated, provided the foot is protected in a walking boot, such as a CAM walker.
 This boot (characterized by a rigid sole and a rocker-bottom contour) serves to disperse the force away from the middle of the foot and up the leg.
+Some surgeons may add an arch support to the boot.

 10 (or 14) + Post-Surgery